ICC Men's T20 World Cup 2021

 The biggest news for England is the players who won't be at the tournament; allrounder Ben Stokes continues his indefinite absence from the game to prioritise his mental health, while Jofra Archer is out following elbow surgery.

 They have handed a surprise recall to Tymal Mills, whose last appearance for England was in February 2017, and they still boast a formidable batting line-up, with big hitters Jos Buttler, Jonny Bairstow and Liam Livingstone as well as skipper Eoin Morgan.

 Spinners Adil Rashid and Moeen Ali will also prove to be a handful.

 First game: October 23 v West Indies

-Squad: Eoin Morgan (c), Moeen Ali, Jonathan Bairstow, Sam Billings, Jos Buttler, Sam Curran, Chris Jordan, Liam Livingstone, Dawid Malan, Tymal Mills, Adil Rashid, Jason Roy, David Willey, Chris Woakes, Mark Wood.
-Reserves: Tom Curran, Liam Dawson, James Vince
+Squad: Eoin Morgan, Moeen Ali, Jonathan Bairstow, Sam Billings, Jos Buttler, Tom Curran, Chris Jordan, Liam Livingstone, Dawid Malan, Tymal Mills, Adil Rashid, Jason Roy, David Willey, Chris Woakes, Mark Wood.
+Reserves: Liam Dawson, James Vince, Reece Topley